morakinyo-aj/morakinyo-aj/README.md

 # About me

-- 🔭 I’m currently a student at Covenant University
+- 🔭 I’m still a student 👨🏽‍🍳

-- 🌱 I’m studying Computer Science 👨🏾‍💻

-- 🤔 I’m looking for help with Career Paths as a Software Engineer
+- 🤔 getting better as a SWE, upcoming ML engineer 🙏🏾 { inshallah }

-- ⚡ Fun fact: I play basketball 🏀 for fun and love working out
+- ⚡ I play basketball 🏀 and visit the gym